 Non-GMO: This means that the oil doesn’t contain any ingredients from crops that have been genetically modified in the lab.
 It doesn’t mean the product is environmentally friendly or better for your health.

-Add a calming or energizing fragrance to your almond oil before your next massage.
-We love this set that contains .17 fluid ounce each of 14 different essential oils, including peppermint, tea tree, and lavender.
+Essential oils: Add a calming or energizing fragrance to your almond oil before your next massage.

-You need the right tools if you want to make your own face masks with almond oil, honey, and other ingredients.
-This kit includes a food-grade silicone bowl, spatula, brush, sponge, three measuring spoons, and even a headband, all for a bargain-basement price.
+Mixing bowl: You need the right tools if you want to make your own face masks with almond oil, honey, and other ingredients.

 Many of these oils come in 16-ounce bottles with prices that vary from about $0.50 to $2.50 per ounce, with specialty or designer names at the higher end of that range.
 Note that smaller bottles of about 2 to 4 ounces cost $1 per ounce or more.